How to Set an Achievable Crowdfunding Goal

-So, if I’m trying to raise $10,000 and I need around 133 people to make an average donation size of $75, then I need to ask a little more than 530 people to contribute).
+So, if you're trying to raise $10,000 and you need around 133 people to make an average donation size of $75, then you need to ask a little more than 530 people to contribute.

-If I don’t have 530 solid leads, then I can do one of two things:
+If you don’t have 530 solid leads, then you can do one of two things:

-A. Revised my campaign goal based on my actual reach.
+- A. Revised your campaign goal based on your actual reach.
 Knowing that one in four people will donate an average of $75, what amount of money seems like a reasonable amount to raise?

-B. Create a plan to increase the size of my network before my campaign launches.
+- B. Create a plan to increase the size of your network before your campaign launches.
 Can I generate leads by going to networking events, adding collaborators to my team who can tap into their circle of patrons, ask my friends for help generating leads, etc.?

 Can I raise the first third of my goal from my “nearest and dearest”?